skygrip/skygrip.github.io/_posts/2012-11-05-Fixing_a_Broken_Samsung_2233_LCD.md

 tags:
   - Electronics
 ---
-I bought 3 Samsung 2233 120hz LCD’s on the cheap before they where being discontinued over a year ago.
+I bought 3 Samsung 2233 120hz LCD’s on the cheap before they were being discontinued over a year ago.
 They are great screens and the 120hz refresh rate is just very nice on the eyes.

 However one of them broke!
 Devastated i immediately took the thing apart.
 It would turn on for only a second, the back-light would flash and turn off with the LCD still functioning, a broken backlight.
-Having encounterd the problem many many times i immediately thought it was a leaky capacitor.
+Having encounterd the problem many times i immediately thought it was a leaky capacitor.
 Easy enough thing to fix, replace a few broken capacitors with some from jaycar.
-However all the capacitors where 100% fine.
+However, all the capacitors where 100% fine.

-I checked the primary rails of 13v, 5v, 3.3v and they where all fine when the screen was on.
+I checked the primary rails of 13v, 5v, 3.3v, and they were all fine when the screen was on.
 So its not the capacitors or the rails.
-So i checked the Backlight control lines that lead into the power supply for spikes or changes.
+So I checked the Backlight control lines that lead into the power supply for spikes or changes.
 Everything still operating as expected.

 ![Backlight](/assets/img/posts/2012-11-05/Backlight.jpg)

 I followed where the control lines lead on the PCB and was lead to a Control chip.
-After some probing i noticed one of its feed back lines was out of the expected range according to the datasheet of 1-2v.
+After some probing, I noticed one of its feed back lines was out of the expected range according to the datasheet of 1-2v.
 Its lines connected to a set of transistors that in turn connected to the LCD inverter output.

 ![Backlight outline](/assets/img/posts/2012-11-05/backlight_outline.jpg)